Slevinski/slevinski.github.io/series/university-of-iowa/entries/outreach-memo/essay.md

 ## One-paragraph summary

 Steve Slevinski can help University of Iowa research teams with practical data work now: Data Management and Sharing Plans, workflow implementation, code and data shaping, validation, documentation, and repository delivery.
-A PI or lab base would give that work a real institutional home so project support, collaborations, grants, and longer-term Sutton SignWriting infrastructure can grow from something concrete.
+A PI, lab, or unit relationship would make that work easier to use, support, and grow while keeping longer-term Sutton SignWriting stewardship as a separate institutional question.
 The immediate case is not a fully built center.
 The immediate case is useful research capacity with a clear base.

 ## Why this matters now